 Connection.SupportsDirectoryLeasing is TRUE, and the file being opened is not the root of the share, the client MUST search the GlobalFileTable for the parent directory of the file being opened.
 The name of the parent directory is obtained by removing the last component of the path used to search the GlobalFileTable above.
-If an entry for the parent directory is not found, a new File entry MUST be created for it and added to the GlobalFileTable and a File.LeaseKey,<133> as specified in section 3.2.1.5, MUST be assigned to the entry.
+If an entry for the parent directory is not found, a new File entry MUST be created for it and added to the GlobalFileTable and a File.LeaseKey,<135> as specified in section 3.2.1.5, MUST be assigned to the entry.
 File.OpenTable MUST be initialized to an empty table and File.LeaseState MUST be initialized to SMB2 LEASE NONE.

 If the client accesses a file through multiple paths, such as using different server names or share names or parent directory names, it will create multiple File elements, and therefore multiple File.LeaseKeys for the same remote file.
 This loses the performance benefits of sharing cache state across all Opens of the same file and can cause additional lease breaks to be generated, as actions by a client through one path will affect caching by that client through other paths.
 However, the impact is a matter of performance; cache correctness is preserved.
+If the client accesses the same path across multiple opens, the client will use the same File element and therefore the same File.LeaseKey is used.